And five myths that you need to get out of your head

 You still need to approach people, introduce yourself, have a conversation, generate interest and spark, be open and available for connection., and then ask for what you want.

-But once you’ve met someone interested in you and you feel a genuine connection, you can be much more forward than in ‘real-life’.
+But once you’ve met someone interested in you and feel a genuine connection, you can be much more forward than in ‘real-life.’

 Try it.
-You have nothing to lose, and if you get rejected, you’ll have a charming camp to come back to, and you can make sweet, sweet love to yourself all night long.
+You have nothing to lose, and if you get rejected, you’ll have a charming camp to return to, and you can make sweet love to yourself all night long.